kennywall/import-test/_posts/2009-12-03-better-google-analytics.md

 domain: apievangelist.com
 image:
 ---
-{% include JB/setup %}<p>I have been playing with a new tool that gives you more control over your Google Analytics called Trakkboard.
+{% include JB/setup %}I have been playing with a new tool that gives you more control over your Google Analytics called Trakkboard.
 Google Analytics gives you a lot of tools, probably more than you really ever use.
 However I am always looking for new takes on how to access and absorb all of the data they give you.
 Trakkboard gives you the opportunity to:

 	compare data from several Google Analytics accounts with each other.